Feedback Lunch: Learned Feedback Codes for Secure Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ecure} communication can be achieved through key-based cryptography, which relies on securely-shared secret keys, and \gls{pls}, which leverages the physical properties of the channel to ensure data confidentiality~\cite{bloch2011physical, OurJSAITtutorial}.
-Wyner introduced the {\gls{wtc}}, a fundamental model in \gls{pls} that enables reliable and secure communication when the eavesdropper's channel is a degraded version of the legitimate receiver's channel, resulting in a positive secrecy capacity~\cite{wyner1975wire}.
+Secure communication can be achieved through key-based cryptography, which relies on securely shared secret keys, and physical-layer security (PLS), which leverages the physical properties of the channel to ensure data confidentiality~\cite{bloch2011physical, OurJSAITtutorial}.
+Wyner introduced the wiretap channel (WTC), a fundamental model in PLS that enables reliable and secure communication when the eavesdropper's channel is a degraded version of the legitimate receiver's channel, resulting in a positive secrecy capacity~\cite{wyner1975wire}.
 Although feedback does not increase the channel capacity of memoryless channels, it improves the secrecy capacity \cite{ahlswede2006transmission, oursecureISACJSAIT}.
-Here, we focus on the most challenging wiretap channel case, for which we design neural feedback codes.
-In this case, the eavesdropper has a statistical advantage over the legitimate receiver, i.e., {\gls{rdwtcf}}.
+Here, we focus on the most challenging wiretap channel case, where the eavesdropper has a statistical advantage over the legitimate receiver, i.e., a reversely-degraded wiretap channel with output feedback (RD-WTC-F).
+We design neural feedback codes for this setting.

 The modular coding scheme in \cite{bellare2012cryptographic} treats the security and reliability separately.
-Several works~\cite{rana2023short,seifert2024deep} build on this idea for the Gaussian \gls{wtc} without feedback, whereas feedback is a fundamental component in, e.g., mono-static integrated sensing and communication (ISAC) applications \cite{VDEJCASPositionPaper,oursecureISACJSAIT}.
-Recently, \gls{dlecfc} have been developed, such as in \cite{ankireddy2024lightcode}, for the \gls{awgnf}, outperforming analytical linear codes in most cases.
+Several works~\cite{rana2023short,seifert2024deep} build on this idea for the Gaussian WTC without feedback.
+However, feedback (which can be obtained, for instance, through reflections) is an intrinsic component of, e.g., mono-static integrated sensing and communication (ISAC) applications \cite{VDEJCASPositionPaper,oursecureISACJSAIT}.
+Recently, deep-learned error-correcting feedback codes (DL-ECFCs) have been developed, as in \cite{ankireddy2024lightcode}, for the additive white Gaussian noise channel with output feedback (AWGN-F), outperforming analytical linear codes in most cases.